Last Updated on 7 months by Alex

 - Circuit Tester

 Working with wiring can be both tricky and dangerous.
 It is hence always advisable to test new wirings with the help of a non-contact voltage tester before you handle them.
 These non-contact voltage testers can be obtained at a nominal amount from a hardware or home improvement store.
 Also, ensure the power is shut from the breaker.
-This is the first and foremost step to deal with any kind of installations that work on electricity, to avoid accidents.
+This is the first and foremost step to deal with any kind of installation that works on electricity, to avoid accidents.

 Ensure you have conducted proper research and gathered permits (if required) for the installation process.
 When you begin the installation process, ensure the switches are put off on the main breaker.
 Make sure you have a hot head that suggests electricity is not currently running through the line.